wughangar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to list file password
+script to print contents of two files